bobmatyas/plugin-game-log/readme.txt

 == Installation ==

-1. Upload the `game-log` folder to your `/wp-content/plugins/` directory
+1. Upload the `mode7-game-log` folder to your `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to 'Mode7 Game Log' > 'Settings' to configure your IGDB API credentials
 4. Start adding games to your collection!